 Any question regarding which types of rolling papers are better is a matter of personal preference.
 Cannabis smokers who regularly smoke joints and spliffs tend to have their own preferred rolling paper.
 Preferences might be influenced by how easy a smoker feels it is to work with a certain type of paper when rolling, the flavor of the smoke, how well a smoker feels a certain type of paper burns, or other subjective variables.

-Many cannabis consumers enjoy using hemp rolling papers in particular, as this makes the entire joint a cannabis-derived product.
-Moving beyond rolling papers altogether, many cannabis smokers like using cigarillo wraps—made out tobacco leaves—to roll and smoke blunts.
+Many cannabis consumers enjoy using hemp rolling papers, as this makes the entire joint a cannabis-derived product.
+Moving beyond rolling papers altogether, many cannabis smokers like using wraps made out of tobacco leaves to roll and smoke blunts.